Bebisha10/Hibernate_ManyToMany_uni/README.md

 # Hibernate_ManyToMany_uni
-A project based on Many to Many Unidirectional using Hibernate
+A project based on Many to Many Unidirectional(Many students can enroll in many branches) using Hibernate.